slapdau/apple-pascal-time/README.md

 If you're reading this, chances are you already know the background.
 But let me relate history just in case someone stumbles on this unwittingly.

-Apple Pascal, based on UCSD Pascal, for the Apple II series of machines was published in 1979.
+Apple Pascal, based on UCSD Pascal, for the Apple II series of machines, was published in 1979.
 While UCSD had support for time, there was no RTC support.
 The only time support was access to a free running system clock to measure execution time.
 Apple Pascal didn't even have that since Apple II hardware had